EdexcelEconomicsExam Board Revision

 Simple Explanation

 Inflation means that prices are going up, which means your money buys less than it used to.
-For example, if you could buy a loaf of bread for £1 last year and it costs £1.10 this year, that’s inflation at work.
-It can happen when people want to buy more things than are available, or when it costs more to make those things.
+For example, if inflation is high, a loaf of bread that costs £1 today might cost £1.10 next year.
+This can happen for different reasons, like when people want to buy more things than what's available, or when it costs more to make those things.

 Memory Trick